Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: The solution to dYBE for from 3d SQCD

-\part{The Solution to dYBE for $\mfk{sl}(1|1)$ from 3d $\mcal{N}=2$ SQCD}
+\part{The solution to dYBE for $\boldsymbol{\mfk{sl}(1|1)}$\\ from 3d $\boldsymbol{\mcal{N}=2}$ SQCD}

-\section{Stable Envelopes and R-Matrix from Gauge Theory: The Setup}
+\section{Stable envelopes and $\boldsymbol{R}$-matrix from gauge theory: the setup}

 In the previous sections, we have defined the elliptic stable envelope for certain non symplectic varieties.
 Examples of such varieties include Higgs branches of 3d $\cN=2$ theories.
-We have characterized the stable envelopes by their formal properties and using these stable envelopes, we defined the R-matrix satisfying the dynamical Yang-Baxter equations for superspin chains.
+We have characterized the stable envelopes by their formal properties and using these stable envelopes, we defined the $R$-matrix satisfying the dynamical Yang--Baxter equations for superspin chains.
 In practice, it is rather difficult to construct stable envelopes from their definitions alone.
 To write down explicit formulas for these elliptic functions, we turn to the 3d $\cN=2$ theories.
 In this section, we explain the motivation behind computing certain partition functions of these theories that we argue should give us stable envelopes.
-Finally in \S\ref{sec:stable envelopes and the R-matrix from gauge theory} when we actually compute these partition functions, we shall give an a posteriori justification for the computation by showing that the partition functions satisfy the criteria for elliptic stable envelopes set up earlier and that the R-matrix satisfies the dynamical Yang-Baxter equations.
-In fact, results from these computations were already used to define the functional forms of the elliptic $\sl(1|1)$ stable envelopes \rf{eqn: stable envelope for M(N,L)} and the R-matrix \rf{eqn: quiver R-matrix for sl(1|1)} and we checked that they indeed fulfill all the necessary criteria.
+Finally, in Section~\ref{sec:stable envelopes and the $R$-matrix from gauge theory} when we actually compute these partition functions, we shall give an a posteriori justification for the computation by showing that the partition functions satisfy the criteria for elliptic stable envelopes set up earlier and that the $R$-matrix satisfies the dynamical Yang--Baxter equations.
+In fact, results from these computations were already used to define the functional forms of the elliptic $\sl(1|1)$ stable envelopes \rf{eqn: stable envelope for M(N,L)} and the $R$-matrix \rf{eqn: quiver $R$-matrix for sl(1|1)} and we checked that they indeed fulfill all the necessary criteria.
 Let us now go through the details of how we actually computed them.

-\subsection{The Bethe/Gauge Correspondence}
+\subsection{The Bethe/Gauge correspondence}

-The correspondence relates integrable spin chains to supersymmetric quiver gauge theories, for both purely bosonic \cite{NekrasovShatashvili200901b, NekrasovShatashvili200901c} and superspin \cite{Nekrasov201811} chains.
-One way to introduce this is from a correspondence between Kac-Dynkin diagrams and quivers.
+The correspondence relates integrable spin chains to supersymmetric quiver gauge theories, for both purely bosonic \cite{NekrasovShatashvili200901c,NekrasovShatashvili200901b} and superspin \cite{Nekrasov201811} chains.
+One way to introduce this is from a~correspondence between Kac--Dynkin diagrams and quivers.

+An integrable spin chain is based on a Lie algebra, say $\sl(m|n)$, which can be characterized by its Kac--Dynkin diagram.
+For example, the following is a Kac--Dynkin diagram for $\sl(1|3)$